HL7Austria/HL7-AT-Reference-IG/input/pagecontent/base-downloads.md

-{% include model-header.md %}
+{% include base-header.md %}

 <h2 class="no-number">Downloads</h2>

-Resources and downloadable materials for the Model IG.
+Resources and downloadable materials for the Base IG.

 This section could look like this: